-When the Baskis met 13 years ago, she left her college teaching job, and the two teamed to build a business based on their shared passion for health and fitness.
+Soon after the Baskis met 23 years ago, Gina left her college teaching job and the two teamed to build a business based on their shared passion for health and fitness.

 “It all happened so organically,” Gina says.
 “We are both good at different things, and we took over different aspects of the business.”
 She oversees all the companies’ administration and business development; Bernard is responsible for the fitness programming, hiring and training coaches.
-Add on the recently launched supplement business and two young kids, and “it can all be very challenging,” Gina says.
+Add on the supplement business and two children, and “it can all be very challenging,” Gina says.

 Over the years, the Baskis have worked through some difficulties.
 Gina, for example, became bitter because she was not able to participate in the daily fitness activities that initially drove her passion for the business.
-The couple benefited from seeing a therapist, and today Gina teaches classes and attends events each week to balance out the many hours she spends in the office.
+The couple benefited from seeing a therapist.
+Gina began to teach classes and attend events to balance out the many hours she spends in the office.
 “I get resentful because I think his job is more fun than mine, and I certainly struggle with that every day,” she says.

 The two have negotiated balancing family with business.
-Because Bernard has more flexibility in his schedule, he oversees more parenting duties to balance Gina’s zeal for the business, which they say is the main driver of their companies’ growth.
+Because Bernard has more flexibility in his schedule, he oversees more parenting duties.
+It balances Gina’s zeal for the business, which they say is the main driver of their companies’ growth.
 “Being a mother is different when you’re a businessperson, and I really lament the time spent away from the kids,” Gina says.
 “The thing that makes me the happiest is that he is really there with the kids.”